smartlegionlab/smartpasslib/README.md

 ## What is news:

-smartpasslib 0.5.1
+smartpasslib 0.5.2

 > WARNING!
-Warning!
 Due to changes made to improve security, old public keys will no longer work.
 They must be regenerated.
-> If you used a password manager such as (...), or any other based on ..., you must regenerate your smart passwords.

-- Fixed errors.
-- Improved security.

-***
+> Regenerate your smart passwords.
+ALL PASSWORDS REMAIN THE SAME,
+> only the public keys used for verification during generation will change.

+- New method for SmartPasswordMaster - for generating private keys.
+- New module for creating SmartPassword, SmartPasswordManager.

+*******

 ## Help: